ProfessorBeekums/mtg-deck-stats/README.md

 561  hands with  1 ["black"] lands, 1 ["green", "black"] lands, 1 ["green"] lands
 ```

+In this example, the most common hand for this deck is one where you get 1 black mana and 1 green mana.
+However, if you count up the lands, you're most likely to get a 3 land hand (743 + 732 + 561 > 1127).

 Dual lands are denoted by a JSON array of mana types.

 E.g. if your deck consists of Golgori Guildgate and Woodland Cemetary, they both get grouped into `["green", "black"]`